-Pros and Cons of Artificial Intelligence: What Excites and Worries Us
+- Pros and Cons of Artificial Intelligence: Definitions and Trends

 Elon Musk recently predicted that in five years AI will become more intelligent than its human creators.
 He explains that it could be more dangerous than nuclear weapons if poorly regulated.
 On the other hand, Tesla, Musk’s autonomous vehicle manufacturing company, recently built their own AI chips for their self-driving cars.
 Whether you’re a fan of Elon Musk or not, you’d have to agree that there are both pros and cons of Artificial Intelligence.